Health and Travel Alerts Learn More Left arrow

 Grand Anse Beach in Grenada is one of the best places to snorkel in the Caribbean since it offers the potential for a great reward with little effort.
 You’ll find the most marine life around rocks and reefs, but just floating over the sand and watching tiny garden eels pop their heads out from the sand is fun, too.

-Not only is this one of the best beaches in the Caribbean, but it’s also very close to St. George and the port, and you can get in the water from anywhere along the shore.
+Not only is this one of the best beaches in Grenada, but it’s also very close to St. George and the port, and you can get in the water from anywhere along the shore.
 Grand Anse Beach is lined with both restaurants and rental shops, so you don’t need to bring your own snorkel.
 Snorkel tours often include gear, snacks, and drinks.

 Stingray City, Grand Cayman